broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 A slightly different template is going to be needed if the type is generic (because we won't be able to add static stored properties to it), but that's the general strategy.

 Tests are still going to be important, though, when we need to prove that functions like `compose` and `zip` work as intended.
 Also, in some cases we really want to write some lenses and prisms manually, and consequently we're really interested in testing them.
-For example we can define *prepared* lenses for particular data structures, like a `Dictionary`; I frequently use the following `Lens`, that focuses on a particular key of a dictionary:
+For example we can define *prepared* lenses for particular data structures, like a `Dictionary`.
+I frequently use the following `Lens`, that focuses on a particular key of a dictionary:

 ```swift
 extension Dictionary {